AI

 Extending beyond the AI advocacy group_

 The AI advocacy group has given members a devoted space to discuss Copilot and brainstorm ideas.
 However, we wanted everyone in the business to feel included.
+This would help us to improve adoption company-wide.

 Ahead of each session, members are encouraged to discuss their AI use cases and ideas with the rest of their team.
-While only one person per department attends the sessions, this gives greater visibility of how AI can impact whole teams.
+While only one person per department currently attends the sessions, this gives us greater visibility of how AI can impact whole teams.

 The benefits we’ve gained from Copilot_